AsianJohnBoi/php-vue/README.md

 There are two folders:

 - Development - For developing Vue framework.
-- Production - Built for immediate deployment on a server.
+- docs (Production) - Built for immediate deployment on a server.